Payment of Fees

 - I am a student on a Distance Learning or Part-time MBA

-You have the choice either to pay all of your tuition fees for the whole academic year at the start of your course or to pay using the standard instalment option as follows:
+You can either to pay your tuition fees for the whole academic year in one payment at the start of your course or split the payment into our standard instalment plan as shown below:

 If you are studying on modular-based courses in Warwick Medical School (WMS), Careers, Centre for Education Studies (CES), Centre for Lifelong Learning (CLL), Centre for Teacher Education (CTE), School of Engineering you are required to pay for each module attended within 21 calendar days of the invoice being applied to your account.
 Individual modules will be invoiced separately.
 Any tuition fee bursary, SLC tuition fee loan or sponsorship will be offset against the gross tuition fee.